incerta/schematox/README.md

 We distinguish two main categories of schema units:

-- primitive: boolean, literal, number, boolean
+- primitive: boolean, literal, number, string
-- compound: array, object, record, union
+- compound: array, object, record, tuple, union

 Any schema share optional/nullable/description parameters.
+Any primitive schema can have "brand" parameter.
 Any compound schema could have any other schema type as its member including itself.
-Any primitive schema can have "brand" parameter.

 ### Boolean